Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 - Salary will be funded up to the cap: 10% of $179,700 = $17,970

-- This creates a required salary cap cost sharing of $2,030 annually or 10% of the difference between the salary cap and the institutional base salary
+- Salary cap cost sharing of $2,030 annually or 10% of the difference between the salary cap and the institutional base salary will be required.

 - Paid salary plus cost shared salary equals 10% of the IBS: ($17,970 + $2,030 = $20,000 or 10% of the faculty member's IBS)